 Body size determines how much grass is required for maintenance.
 So a measure of clean wool produced as a percentage of body mass is really a measure of FUEL EFFICIENCY.

 The graph to the right shows the performance of Dunblane wethers in local wether trials compared to the average of all other sheep in the trial, when assessed on a Clean Wool Cut per DSE basis (Fuel Efficiency).

-At Dunblane, we recognise the grid price cut-off of 22kg carcase weight is important for maximising per head sale prices when selling sheep.
-Hence at Dunblane, we are selecting for a medium frame sheep with the 22kg carcase weight targets in mind.
+We recognise the grid price cut-off of 22kg carcase weight is important for maximising per head sale prices when selling sheep.
+Hence, we are selecting for a medium frame sheep with the 22kg carcase weight targets in mind.
 We have also placed some moderate selection pressure on FAT and muscling to improve dressing percentages.